kywoo26/WebRTC-Detectable_CCTV/README.md

 # WebRTC-Detectable_CCTV

 ## Introduction
-The project is to find a specific car on alleay and highways.
+The project is to find a specific car on alleys and highways.
 Using the Raspberry Pi's camera module, it will act as a CCTV.
 The alarm will sound and serve to identify the situation through the LCD by arduino, after finding a particular car.

 This proceeds with only four CCTVs (Raspberry Pi).
 But considering this as a actual situation, it can be applied to CCTVs and control systems that manage them all over the country and contribute as a solution for crime prevention.